MARTINBOROUGH MUSIC FESTIVAL 2019

 It was Cherry’s wish that after her death the piano would be used by the Martinborough community.

 The centrepiece of the Martinborough Music Festival is the Schimmel.
-The Festival is currently based at St Andrew’s Church Hall but in the future, the Festival may be based at the newly refurbished Martinborough Town Hall, which will also be the home of Cherry’s piano.
+For the first two years, the Festival was based at St Andrew’s Church Hall in Dublin Street but from 2019, the Festival will be based at the newly refurbished Martinborough Town Hall.

 The 2018 Festival was an even bigger success!
-Exceptional musicians—Diedre Irons (Piano), Wilma Smith (Violin), Amalia Hall (Violin), Christopher Moore (Viola), Matthias Balzat (Cello) and Clarinet virtuoso, Mark Walton—magic music and full houses.
+This time, we featured another group of exceptional musicians—Diedre Irons (Piano), Wilma Smith (Violin), Amalia Hall (Violin), Christopher Moore (Viola), Matthias Balzat (Cello) and Clarinet virtuoso, Mark Walton.
+We enjoyed magic music and full houses.
 The programme was, in the words of Mark Walton, “heavenly”.

-This 2018 Festival was organised by local music enthusiasts Edward Allen (Chair), Brendan Smyth, Katherine Lawrence, Marion Townend, Martin Lawrence and Winifred Bull with artistic direction from Vicki Jones.
+This 2019 Festival is organised by local Martinborough music enthusiasts Edward Allen (Chair), Andrew Morrison, Brendan Smyth, Marion Townend, Murray Pashby, Sharon Cuzens and Winifred Bull with artistic direction from Vicki Jones and Wilma Smith.

-We thank the family of wonderful top quality artists who played at the 2018 Festival and we dedicate the festival to Ian Cresswell, who had the vision, and to Cherry Van Kranen who gifted her Schimmel grand piano to the Martinborough community.
+We thank the family of wonderful top quality artists who will play at the 2019 Festival and we dedicate the festival to Ian Cresswell, who had the vision, and to Cherry Van Kranen who gifted her Schimmel grand piano to the Martinborough community.